hhvu0102/StatisticalGenetics/README.md

-# GWAS-QTLs-learn
+# Statistical Genetics Notes
-A self-learning project about GWAS and QTLs.
+A self-learning project about GWAS and e/caQTLs.
 It's an on-going thing :)